Mike Komisarek: Personal life

 Komisarek is of Polish descent.
 His father, Roman Komisarek, was 24 when he moved to the United States, where he eventually opened an auto-body repair shop on Long Island.
 Roman Komisarek left his wife Kathy behind in Poland until he could earn enough to afford an apartment and support her.
 Komisarek stated that, "At that time, my parents knew they wanted to start a family and give me and my sister a better opportunity. [...](My father) moved to Brooklyn, found a job and didn't know the language at all.
 He just had the clothes on his back.
 Now, we have a nice home on Long Island, and my parents provided everything we ever needed.
 I always carried that with me.
 I always wanted to make them proud."
 Komisarek also has a sister named Joanne, who is two years younger than he is.
 His sister is a graduate of Boston College.
 He also speaks Polish.

 Komisarek's mother, Kathy, was diagnosed with pancreatic cancer in January 2005 and died in November 2005.
 She was 51.

+In 2011 TMZ reported that Komisarek was accused of punching a woman at a nightclub causing her nose to bleed.

 In 2014, Komisarek announced that he would be resuming studies at the University of Michigan through the athletic department's Degree Completion Program.
 On January 9, 2015, Michigan Wolverines head coach Red Berenson announced that Komisarek would join the coaching staff as an undergraduate student assistant.